GooFit/GooFit/docs/documentation.md

 }
 ```

-The calculation of the Gaussian is straightforward enough, but let’s
+The calculation of the Gaussian is straightforward enough, but let's
 look at where the numbers `mean, sigma` and especially `x` come from.
 The function is passed a pointer to the particular event it is to
 calculate the value for, a global parameter array, and the index array.